 - Social media activity (sale of Twitter or Instagram followers, Youtube views, etc.)

-Popular Business Models to Work on Shopify
+Shopify Guide: Popular business models to work on Shopify

 Apart from common B2B and B2C business models, every Shopify merchant has at least six more options to choose from.
 So let’s continue the Shopify tutorial with the list of the most popular business models to work on Shopify with:

 Dropshipping is a Shopify business model in which you do not store the products you sell.
 Basically, you take the order, send it to the supplier, who in turn packs and sends the product to the customer.
 Throughout this process, your store acts as an intermediary.